 Make sure you research the universities you’re considering, including comparing the academics and course structures of two or more institutions.
 Then, dive in a bit deeper by comparing the subjects your chosen course provides in the universities you’re comparing.

 Choose the one that offers subjects that you’re interested in.
 We know that academic quality and faculty go hand in hand.
 Look out for the faculty in the related departments and learn more about them.

 Prestigious universities have some of the best lecturers, so you won’t have to worry about it, but we recommend taking a good look at the teaching faculty.

 Cost and entry requirements

-Choosing a university and course is a massive decision in your career, so we want you to give it thoughtful consideration and carefully weigh all these crucial factors by taking it one step at a time until you finally reach a decision.
+Choosing a university and course is a massive decision in your career.
+Please consider and carefully weigh all these crucial factors by taking them one step at a time until you finally decide.